dongmeic/BikeCounting/README.md

 2) BPH by bikeway types;

-The figure "Bikes Per Hour by Bike Lane Type" is created from the script "[Bike_Counts_by_Lane_Type.ipynb](https://github.com/dongmeic/BikeCounting/blob/main/Analysis/Bike_Counts_by_Lane_Type.ipynb)".
+The figure "Bikes Per Hour by Bikeway Type" is created from the script "[Bike_Counts_by_Bikeway_Type.ipynb](https://github.com/dongmeic/BikeCounting/blob/main/Analysis/Bike_Counts_by_Bikeway_Type.ipynb)".

 3) webmap of bicycle network;

 The WebApp Builder requires updates on bike counts, bikes on buses, and bike share trips.

 The web map is "[Bike Counting in Central Lane](https://lcog.maps.arcgis.com/home/item.html?id=3f2a7746563c40008fe556f6c1271b21)".
+Need to rename the layers when uploading new data.

 The list of data sets is shown below: